 There is also a variety of alternative holistic treatments available to help dogs fight lymphoma.
 These include nutrition supplements, homeopathy, and more.
 Holistic treatments can help slow or reverse the spread of the disease and can help dogs undergoing conventional chemotherapy treatments in the healing process.

+The life expectancy of dogs with lymphoma depends on various factors such as how many organs the cancer cells have spread to, what stage the cancer is in and whether or not your dog receives treatment.
 Dogs with lymphoma that go without treatment can succumb to the disease within four to six weeks.
 Those that have Stage III to V lymphoma may have even less time.
 But with proper care and effective treatment, a dog’s lifespan can be extended significantly.

 Dakota: A Canna-Pet Success Story

 Meet Dakota!
 On July 31, 2016, his owners rushed him to the local animal hospital for golf ball-sized lymph nodes.
 After a long day of testing, the doctors informed Dakota and his owners that he had lymphoma and he was given a few weeks to a month to live.
 This news was devastating to hear.

 The doctor put Dakota on steroids to slow the cancer growth and told his fur parents to enjoy the time they lad left with him.
 However, the side effects from the Prednisone were horrible.
 Dakota’s owner noticed that her sweet boy was suddenly aggressive towards other dogs with his food, he was constantly panting, he could hardly sleep, and his heart was beating extremely fast.
 Dakota was no longer playful and he looked miserable.

 After doing some research, his owner came across Canna-Pet.
 She called Dakota’s vet who told her it was safe to give it a try.
 Dakota’s owner states: